vitest-dev/vitest/docs/api/index.md

   Beware that if you don't call `vi.mock`, modules **are not** mocked automatically.
   :::

-  If there is no `__mocks__` folder or a factory provided, Vitest will import original module and automock all its exports.
+  If there is no `__mocks__` folder or a factory provided, Vitest will import the original module and auto-mock all its exports.
 For the rules applied, see [algorithm](/guide/mocking#automocking-algorithm).

 ### vi.doMock

 - **Type**: `(path: string, factory?: () => unknown) => void`

-  The same as [`vi.mock`](#vi-mock), but is not hoisted to top of the file, so you can reference variables in the global file scope.
+  The same as [`vi.mock`](#vi-mock), but it's not hoisted at the top of the file, so you can reference variables in the global file scope.
 The next import of the module will be mocked.
 This will not mock modules that were imported before this was called.

 ```ts
 // ./increment.js